Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.nextjs.routing.metadata.md

 # Routing metadata

 - metadata api is powerful feature that lets us define metadata for each page(good for SEO)
-- 2 wats to handle metadata in layout.tsx or page.tsx files.
+- 2 ways to handle metadata in layout.tsx or page.tsx files.
   - static metadata object
   - dynamic generateMetadata function